8th Wisconsin Infantry Regiment

-The 8th Wisconsin Infantry Regiment was an infantry regiment that served in the Union Army during the American Civil War.
-The 8th Wisconsin's mascot was Old Abe, a bald eagle that accompanied the regiment into battle.
+The 8th Wisconsin Infantry Regiment was a volunteer infantry regiment that served in the Union Army during the American Civil War.
+They served in the western theater of the war, most notably in the Vicksburg campaign.
+The 8th Wisconsin Infantry was probably most famous for their military mascot, Old Abe, a bald eagle that accompanied the regiment into battle; Old Abe's legacy lives on through its likeness utilized in the 101st Airborne Division unit patch.

 Service

 The 8th Wisconsin was raised at Madison, Wisconsin, and mustered into Federal service September 13, 1861.

 The regiment was mustered out on September 5, 1865, at Demopolis, Alabama.